Why am I feeling lonely in a relationship ?

 The answer: Once.
 In a café.

 Of course, it’s so obvious from the outside when we have no emotional stake.
 We can feel all judgmental and superior—until we are the ones trying to conjure up a relationship out of thin air.
 This type of delusion didn’t wait for social media to exist, but technology certainly makes it easier.
-It’s effortless to drop a heart emoji or a “thinking of you” message without being truly “in,” and it’s very tempting to believe these are signs of commitment to a relationship we really, really want.
+It’s effortless to drop a heart emoji or a “thinking of you” message without being truly “in,” and it’s very tempting to believe these are signs of commitment to a relationship when we really, really want it.

-This doesn’t mean that connecting digitally is doomed to failure.
-It means digital connection is a tool to initiate or facilitate a relationship, but if it stays there, we aren’t talking about a real relationship.
-If you feel lonely because you are trying to get emotional connection from a digital fantasy, your loneliness is a reality check a part of you is sending your way.
+In other words, if you feel lonely because you are trying to get emotional connection from a digital fantasy, your loneliness is a reality check a part of you is sending your way.

 Relationships and the Fear of Intimacy